Knott Academic Center

 Whether you’re breaking records as a Division I athlete in Knott Arena, breaking a sweat on the treadmill in the PNC Fitness Center, or just having fun with your intramural floor hockey team—this is the place for athletes of all levels to stay fit.
 Take in the scenery on our running trail, test your limits on high ropes challenge courses—or maybe some low ones—and then zip-line across the campus pond, where you might find RAs-in-training competing to build and race cardboard boats.

 When the weather’s nice, Founder’s heats up, too.
-That means all-you-can-eat Maryland blue crabs at our annual crab feast, outdoor concerts with big-name bands, and ice cream socials, for starters.
+That means all-you-can-eat Maryland blue crabs at our annual crab feast, outdoor concerts, and ice cream socials, for starters.
 Recently, we enjoyed Floats on Founder’s—complete with root beer from the Mount Brewing Club and ice cream made just an hour away in Hershey, Pa.

 Chapel of the Immaculate Conception

 The visually stunning and iconic Chapel has been a spiritual gathering place welcoming people of all faiths for more than a century.
 Even more fascinating than the building’s intricate Romanesque detailing is the fact that St. Mary’s Prep alumnus Frank F. Baldwin designed it in 1910.
 Talk about hands-on experience.
 Baldwin came from a long line of Mountaineers, including both his father and his father’s uncle, Archbishop Elder—a descendant of the Elder family who donated the plot of land on which our university was founded.